uTorrent Client Affected by Some Pretty Severe Security Flaws - Slashdot

 Sys admins need an addon that just removes all links from a webpage.
 Know the URL you want or suffer.

+TODO: Copy and paste 5000 stupid links here from some 1997 article about how Mankind is going to beat The Rock in a cage match

+Eat your words!
+My tool will allow you to safely use DNS by

-Really classic uT doesn't seem to be vulnerable (Score:2)
+Really classic uT doesn't seem to be vulnerable (Score:5, Informative)

 Re: (Score:2)